-A great deal of joint cooperation needs to occur for the foot to function properly.
-Something we all probably don’t think about normally.
+Lots of joint cooperation needs to occur for the foot to function properly.
 The foot during walking is at the mercy of the function of the lower limb.
-In addition, there can be intrinsic misalignment that can occur or functional adaptation.
+In addition, there can be intrinsic misalignment that can occur.
 So… Ankle and/or foot pain is usually a matter of control, or loss of control.

 Goals to restore foot stability

-Our overall goal with the foot is to restore stability to the foot and mobility to the toes and ankle.
-There are many conditions that can be causing your pain.
-Our care will be tailored to your specific problem and will include the following:
+Our overall goal is to restore stability to the foot and mobility to the toes and ankle.
+There are many conditions that can cause your pain.
+Our care is tailored to your specific problem and will include the following:

 - Rapid pain relief

-- Rapid control of swelling (rest, ice, compression, elevation)
+- Quick control of swelling (rest, ice, compression, elevation)

 - Development of a home treatment program